-- Create your FOX Bet account and make your first deposit up to $500.
+- Create your FOX Bet account and make your first deposit.

-- Make your first qualifying wager, up to $500, within 7 days of verifying your account.
-To qualify, your bet must have minimum odds of -200, and it must settle within 90 days.
+- Make your first qualifying wager, up to $50, within 7 days of verifying your account.
+To qualify, your bet must have minimum odds of -200.

 - You can use that credit to bet again.
 All risk-free bet credits must be used within 7 days from the time they are awarded.